Arone-S-G-H/Portfolio-Shop/README.md

 # Portfolio-Shop

-- An example of Shop website using HTML and BOOTSTRAP and JS.
+- An example of Shop website using HTML , BOOTSTRAP , JS.
 - I made some changes to the bootstrap file ( style.css ) and also added some custom classes to it .

 ## Live Preview